Provable Phase Retrieval with Mirror Descent: Numerical experiments

 \subsubsection{CDP measurements}

-We carried out the same experiment with the CDP measurements where we took $P = 7 \times \log^3(128)$ masks and $\gamma=\frac{0.99}{2}$.
+We carried out the same experiment with the CDP measurements where we took $P = 7 \times \log^3(128)$ \tcb{ternary random masks}, and set $\gamma=\frac{0.99}{2}$ in mirror descent.
 The results are shown in Figure~\ref{reconstruction_CDP}.
 The same conclusions drawn in the Gaussian case remain true for the CDP model.
-The results with spectral initialization depicted in Figure~\ref{reconstruction_CDP}(b) are in agreement with those of Theorem~\ref{thm:CDP}\ref{thm:CDP_i}.
+The results with spectral initialization depicted in Figure~\ref{reconstruction_CDP}(b) are in agreement with those of Theorem~\ref{thm:CDP}\ref{thm:CDP_ii}.
 As for random uniform initialization, the results of Figure~\ref{reconstruction_CDP}(a) provide numerical evidence that our algorithm enjoys global exact recovery properties, though this is so far not justified by our theoretical analysis.